This course was part of the April to June 2024 curriculum for the Taught Course Centre: https://www.maths.ox.ac.uk/groups/tcc

 This lecture course covers the topic of Geometric Rigidity Theory, the study of whether a framework – a realisation of a graph in Euclidean space with edges as stiff straight bars and vertices as universal joints – is rigid or flexible.
 The course covers a mixture of combinatorics, geometry and algebra, but does not require any more than a basic undergraduate-level knowledge of the three topics.
 While the topic is currently utilised in a wide variety of real-world applications, this course focuses on the pure mathematical theory of the topic.

-An introduction to the course can be found here.
+The notes for the course can be found here.

 Topic 1: Rigidity and infinitesimal rigidity for frameworks